 As a solopreneur I want an intern to help me from the get go.
 That’s my world today.
 And the world that today’s college students will live in when they are 50.
 There are numerous articles documenting that in the near future a large proportion of the workforce will be consultants, freelancers, or temp workers.

 When I speak to students I advise them to go where you want to be.
-If you want to be in business then use the social media channel that business uses and that is LinkedIn.
+If you want to be in business then use the social media channel that businesses use, and that is LinkedIn.
 The best way to get a job in the field you aspire to is to engage with the people living in that world.
-Linkedin provides you with that opportunity.
+LinkedIn provides you with that opportunity.
 If you want to work in the future communicate with people that may hire you in the future while you are in the past.
-You should start your job hunting a year before you graduate or sooner.
+You should start your job-hunting a year before you graduate or sooner.

 I recently met a young man with 500 LinkedIn connections.
 He was twenty years old and was soon to graduate from UCI.
 I wasn’t surprised.
 Did the 500 plus connections help him graduate early?
 Probably not.
 I am sure that his attitude of preparing for the future did.

 I have always said some of the worst career advice for students comes from people in the Old Normal.
 They focus on resume building.
-That’s all good but resumes don’t appear on the internet but your LinkedIn profile does.
+That’s all good, but resumes don’t appear on the Internet, your LinkedIn profile does.